kamgrzeski/SoftCRM/README.md

 # Now you should then be able to access SoftCRM easily!

-Hey!
 I see that you have come to the end.
 Do you appreciate my work on <strong>SoftCRM</strong>?
 Give me a virtual beer using Paypal !
 <img src="https://i.ibb.co/NmFYNfx/beer-1.png">